What is the MAT

 You will receive a personal Score Report and a Retest Admission Ticket, just in case you want to take the MAT again.
 At the same time, Official Transcripts will be sent to the schools you designated.
 It takes about 10-15 business days to score and send out results.

-The cost is $60 and it may be paid by cash or check (payable to LSSU) at the time of testing.
+The MAT cost is $65 and it may be paid by cash or check (payable to LSSU) at the time of testing.